-In that case the way by which property variation which is observed in case of the steel goes like this, where this is the property variation is hardness variation when the 100% martensitic transformation is observed and when the martensite transformation is 50% then the of course there is increase in hardness but the rate of increase in hardness is low when the austenite to martensite transformation is 50%.

-So in general if we see this plot the increasing the carbon content increases the hardness and increase in hardness is more effective when the 100% martensitic transformation takes place as compare to the 50% martensitic transformation.
-So it is so if we see despite of having the 100% martensitic transformation low carbon steels may have the lower hardness and so the reduced cracking tendency.
+So, in that case the way by which property variation which is observed in case of the steels goes in like this where this is the property variation means hardness variation when the 100% martensitic transformation is observed.
+And when the martensitic transformation is 50% then of course there is increase in hardness but the rate of increase in hardness is low. austenite to martensitic transformation is 50%.
+So, in general if we see this plot the increasing the carbon content increases the hardness and increase in hardness is more effective when the 100% martensitic transformation takes place as compared to the 50% martensitic transformation.
+So, it is so if we see despite of having the 100% martensitic transformation low carbon steels may have the lower hardnesses and so the reduced cracking tendency and when the carbon content with the steel is high it forms the 100% martensite of the higher hardness.